-- a.
-Personal Illness or injury. - b.
+a.
+Personal Illness or injury.

+- b.
 Exposure to contagious disease which could be communicated to others, as defined by the Ohio Department of Health. - c.
 Pregnancy. - d.
 Illness or injury in the teacher's immediate family. - e.
 Death in the teacher's immediate family is a valid reason for the use of the teacher's sick leave.
 The teacher is required to take into account all circumstances, such as distance to be traveled, closeness of relative, legal and financial responsibilities placed upon the teacher concerned; and shall be reasonable and prudent on the number of days used. - f.
 Immediate family includes spouse, child, mother, father, brother, sister, foster parent, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, grandchild, step-parent, foster children, stepchildren, father-in-law, mother-in-law, aunt, uncle, any resident in the teacher's home and any other listed in Board Policy.
-Only for the purpose of death in the employee's family, immediate family shall also include niece, nephew, and first cousin.
+Only for the purpose of death in the employee's family, immediate family shall also include niece, nephew, first cousin, spouse's grandparent and, for one (1) day only, spouse's aunt or uncle.
+For purposes of bereavement, a bargaining unit member may utilize personal leave with less than three (3) days prior notice, when needed and without regard to the ten percent (10%) limitation as described in B, below.